-Creative Commons (CC) is building a community volunteer team to help us develop and maintain our open source projects and community.
+Creative Commons (CC) is building a team of volunteers ("Community Team") to help us develop and maintain our open source projects and community.
 We extend an invitation to all interested community members to be part of this team.

 Benefits of joining the Community Team